 What Are the Examples of a Product Roadmap?

 At this point, you know that a company-wide road mapping process can boost visibility into each team's goals and how they're progressing to achieve a high-level business strategy.
 Each team within your organization will have different priorities and needs translated differently onto the general roadmap.
 Below are some specific examples of product roadmaps your organization could use to support its goals:

 - Project roadmap example: A project roadmap offers a project manager and the relevant stakeholders a high-level overview of the projects' goals, initiatives, and deliverables.

-- Strategic roadmap example: A strategic roadmap communicates an organization’s vision.
-This type of roadmap focuses on the long-term deadlines and extended timelines.
-While product roadmaps will often concentrate on initiatives and features to be implemented in the short-term, strategic roadmaps take a long-range view of things.
+- Strategic roadmap example: A strategic roadmap communicates an organization's vision.
+This type of roadmap focuses on long-term deadlines and extended timelines.
+While product roadmaps will often concentrate on initiatives and features to be implemented in the short-term, strategic roadmaps, take a long-range view of things.

 - Agile roadmap example: An Agile roadmap will illustrate how the product or technology will change and evolve over the development process and offer tons of flexibility.
 While time-based roadmaps insist on deadlines and dates, Agile roadmaps place more importance on progress and themes.

 - Business roadmap example: Business roadmaps make it easier for executives to institute, manage, and supervise various tasks and assignments.
 They also help ensure that all stakeholders, employees, and clients are aware of its overall strategic ambitions.